InterCity 125: Production versions

 Manufacturing of the production power car sets began in 1974 at the Crewe Works, with the Mark 3 coaches being manufactured at the Derby Litchurch Lane Works.
 The first production power car, numbered 43002, was delivered in late 1975.
 The production versions were mechanically very similar to the prototype, but differed considerably in appearance: the streamlined wedge-shaped front end lacked conventional buffers, and the drawgear was hidden under a cowling.
 The single cab front window was much wider than the prototype's, and side windows were included.
 Unlike the prototype, no driving position was included at the inner end, as the power cars were originally intended to operate in fixed formation.

 The train's appearance is the work of British industrial designer Kenneth Grange who was approached by British Rail to design the livery, but under his own impetus, and without telling anyone, decided to redesign the body.
 He worked with an aerodynamic engineer, and they built and tested a model in a wind tunnel.
 "It really was rather quite brutal, rather clumsy.
 I thought, 'Oh I'd like to get my hands on that', although the brief was nothing to do with the shape, absolutely not at all."
 He presented the new design to British Rail and persuaded them to adopt it.
+In 2016 GWR renamed 43002 "Sir Kenneth Grange" in his honour, at the same time returning it to its original blue and yellow paint scheme.
 After being withdrawn from GWR service, 43002 was acquired by the National Collection in November 2019 and was displayed at the National Railway Museum in York.